Do-While Loop

 Some people prefer to code a Do-While

-loop as a Do-Loop While
+loop as a Do-Loop While loop.

 This example performs exactly as the previous procedure but uses different loop syntax: